wjdenny/wjdenny.github.io/content/Biases are never completely erased, but can be weakened over time with effort.md

 ---
 tags:
   - statement
-  - topic/implicit-bias
+  - teaching/implicit-bias
-  - topic/higher-education
+  - teaching/higher-education
-  - topic/dei
+  - dei
 ---
 Biases are never completely erased, but can be weakened over time with effort. [[2022 ACUE - How can we work to mitigate the potential impact of bias]]